 • Immigration and civil society in Philadelphia, including a book titled The Sanctuary City that examines Central American, Southeast Asian, Liberian, Arab, and Mexican immigration since the 1970s.
 Read Domenic's essays on immigration and community development in the Encyclopedia of Greater Philadelphia and PlanPhilly.

 • Urban agriculture and poverty in the global North and South, including comparative research on the community economic development impacts of urban farming and gardening around the world, and a book on the social impacts of community gardening in Camden, Chicago, and Philadelphia.
 Read reports on research in the U.S. and student work on urban agriculture and community food systems.

-• The planned destruction and preservation of Chinatowns in the U.S. and Canada since c.1900.
+• The destruction and preservation of Chinatowns in the U.S. and Canada.
 Listen to Domenic and Philadelphia Chinatown Development Corporation director John Chin discuss Philadelphia's Chinatown; and read about Domenic's research with Penn Urban Studies alum Arthur Acolin, on property ownership and neighborhood change in Boston and Philadelphia.

 Domenic Vitiello and Thomas J. Sugrue, editors, Immigration and Metropolitan Revitalization in the United States (University of Pennsylvania Press, 2017).

 Domenic Vitiello and Arthur Acolin, “Institutional Ecosystems of Housing Support in Chinese, Southeast Asian, and African Philadelphia,” Journal of Planning Education and Research (2017).